Here’s Your Citi® Routing Number

 The routing number — also known as the ABA or check routing number — was created by the American Bankers Association in 1910 as a way to process paper checks.
 Over the last century, it evolved to give banks and credit unions the ability to send and receive funds to and from other financial institutions.

-Where to Find Your Citibank Routing Number
+How To Find Your Citi Routing Number

 Banks Can Have Multiple Routing Numbers

 Banks aren’t tied to having just one routing number.
-Much like how big banks have different addresses for their branches across the nation, they often feature different routing numbers, too, in order to ensure accuracy in locating funds.
+Much like how big banks have different addresses for their branches across the nation, they often feature different routing numbers, too, to ensure accuracy in locating funds.

-Getting the Routing Number for International Wire Transfers
+For International Wire Transfers

-Remember Your Routing Number
+You’ll Need Your Routing Number